Operation Martin: Failure

 This operation was compromised when the Norwegian operatives, seeking a trusted local resistance contact, accidentally met an unaligned civilian shopkeeper with the same name as their contact, who reported them to the Germans.
-The escape attempt failed when the group's vessel MK Bratholm I was detected and attacked by the German Räumboot R56.
-To escape, MK Bratholm I was scuttled by its Norwegian crew by detonating 8 t explosives with a time delay fuse.
+The escape attempt failed when the group's vessel MK Brattholm I was detected and attacked by the German Räumboot R56.
+To escape, MK Brattholm I was scuttled by its Norwegian crew by detonating 8 t explosives with a time delay fuse.
 The crew fled in a small boat, which was promptly sunk by the Germans.
 Eleven Norwegian soldiers from the Company Linge died; one was shot at the site, ten were captured, interrogated and tortured by the Gestapo and then executed in Tromsø.
 Jan Baalsrud managed to escape from Rebbenesøya to neutral Sweden; his three-month escape was made through Lyngen and Manndalen with the help of local villagers, during which he amputated nine toes to avoid the spread of gangrene.

 Executions

 The executions of the prisoners in Tromsø were investigated after the war under the case of Toftefjordsaken (The Toftefjord case).
-The Gestapo officers who tortured and executed eight of the MK "Bratholm 1" crew were ordered in the late summer of 1945 to dig up the bodies from the mass grave at Grønnåsen Skytebane, first with spades, then by hand, so as to not damage the bodies.
+The Gestapo officers who tortured and executed eight of the MK "Brattholm I" crew were ordered in the late summer of 1945 to dig up the bodies from the mass grave at Grønnåsen Skytebane, first with spades, then by hand, so as to not damage the bodies.
 They also had to wash the bodies before placing them in coffins.
 The prosecution after the war became difficult as the main target, Kurt Stage, was not in Norwegian custody.
 Stage was executed in 1947 in Slovenia for war crimes there; no criminal proceedings were brought against the four others who were charged in the case.